hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 ### Patient Safety in IPS Context
 See the guidance defined in IPS [Patient Safety in IPS Context](https://build.fhir.org/ig/HL7/fhir-ips/General-Principles.html#patient-safety-in-ips-context).

-### Data Included in IPS Documents
-See the guidance defined in IPS [Data Included in IPS Documents](https://build.fhir.org/ig/HL7/fhir-ips/Generation-and-Data-Inclusion.html#data-included-in-ips-documents).

-TBD: Revise to be AU Link to the new page on Generating and Accessing AU PS documents with link to IPS.

-### Publishing or Accessing the IPS
-See the guidance defined in IPS [Narrative and Language Translation](https://build.fhir.org/ig/HL7/fhir-ips/Design-Conventions.html#narrative-and-language-translation).

-### Narrative and Language Translation
-See the guidance defined in IPS [Narrative and Language Translation](https://build.fhir.org/ig/HL7/fhir-ips/Design-Conventions.html#narrative-and-language-translation).

 ### Medicinal Product Identification
 See the guidance defined in AU Core [Medicine Information](https://build.fhir.org/ig/hl7au/au-fhir-core/medicine-information.html).